 People who know me well also know that I yearn for the winter months in the way many people pine for hot summer days.
 And it turns out I’m not as much of an enigma as fellow Aussies would have me believe.

-Most people who join our winter cuisine and culture tours (check out the wonderful 15-day SETSUBUN tour) actually share my cool weather cravings – and those who come along initially doubtful of the temperatures soon see sense in Japan a la mode ….converting and ready for their next winter adventure!
+Most people who join our winter cuisine and culture tours (check out our wonderful 10 day ZENBU FUYU tour ) actually share my cool weather cravings – and those who come along, initially doubtful of the temperatures, soon see sense in Japan a la mode and end up solid converts – ready for their next winter adventure!

-Here’s what you can expect during winter in Japan:
+Here’s a little of what you can expect during winter in Japan:

 Yes, it’s true.
-Although Japanese tourism has peaked in the last few years, and appears to only be growing stronger, there is a special moment in each year when there are less folk around – and that, dear travellers, is winter.
-That’s December to February for those of us residing in the southern hemisphere.
+Although Japanese tourism has peaked in the last few years, and just keeps growing stronger, there is a special moment in each year when there are less folk around – and that, dear travellers, is winter (that’s December to February for those of us residing in the southern hemisphere) or at least part of it.

 Most Japanese and other smart folk know that winter in Japan offers some of the most incredible foods – particularly seafood which grows fatty in the cold waters – turning certain fish breeds into ‘wagyu of the sea’.
 Shellfish and crustaceans are at their prime from pristine waters in particular areas and winter root vegetables are at their sweet peak.

-Well OK.. if you insist… And in no particular order – here’s (just) 17 of my favourite foods (couldn’t stop at 10..) to enjoy in the Japanese winter :
+In no particular order – here’s (just) 18 of my favourite foods (couldn’t stop at 10..) to enjoy in the Japanese winter :

 *Yaki goma doufu -or grilled sesame tofu – a warm, savoury custard- like dish seared on the edges and served with perhaps a drizzle of soy or some freshly grated wasabi or ginger.
 You have to try it to understand the joy.

-*Ankake Soba – freshly made soba noodles in a thickened dashi, lightly seasoned with soy, mirin and a little ginger and loads of freshly chopped green/spring onions/shallots/scallions or whatever you call them in your neck of the woods.. simple, warming and nutritious.
+*Ankake Soba/udon – freshly made soba or udon noodles in a thickened dashi, lightly seasoned with soy, mirin and a little ginger and loads of freshly chopped green/spring onions/shallots/scallions or whatever you call them in your neck of the woods.. simple, warming and nutritious.

 *Ramen noodles in either rich Tonkotsu (thick, very slowly cooked pale pork stock, with pork fat) or a lighter shoyu (soy) or shio (salt) ramen with chicken stock